vcamelblue2/Cle.js/README.md

     // Component Identifier
     id: "String"  // A UNIQUE Identifier in the whole app
     ctx_id: "String" // A UNIQUE Identifier in the Component Context
+    ctx_ref_id: "String" // A UNIQUE Identifier in the PARENT Context, used to be finded by ctx in the parent ctx.
     name: "String" // A NON-UNIQUE Name, used to be finded by ref